 |City||Average household income|

-Average salary in Alabama by county
+What is the average salary in Alabama by county?

 Reviewing average salaries in Alabama by city is not necessarily an adequate metric for average salaries across the state, since it’s entirely urban focused.
 A good idea is to weigh these figures up against the average salary in Alabama by county, as this will take areas outside the main cities into account and offer a broader idea of salary ranges.

 The same survey from the US Census Bureau gives further insight this way, with the average household income calculated for each county.